alda-lang/alda/player/doc/alda-osc-api.md

       received again, playback will continue where it left off.
   * `/clear` - clear all tracks of upcoming events
   * `/tempo` - sets the tempo in BPM
+  * `/midi/export` - writes the current state of the sequence to a MIDI file

 * `/track/1`
   * `/mute` - mute this track